jackdewinter/pymarkdown/newdocs/src/quick-starts/advanced.md

 ## Prerequisites

-Unlike our other Quick Start pages, where we try and keep things as simple as possible for all users, this page assumes the following:
+Unlike our other Quick Start pages, where we try and keep things as simple as possible for all users, this page assumes that:

-- comfortable using the command line in your favorite shell and understanding commands like "go to your project root directory and run this"
+- you are comfortable using the command line in your favorite shell and understanding commands like "go to your project root directory and run this"
 - Python 3.10+ is installed and available on your `PATH`
-- knowledge of whether you need to use a **Python package manager** like Pipenv to install PyMarkdown, and if you want to install it as a **development-only dependency**
+- you know whether you need to use a **Python package manager** like Pipenv to install PyMarkdown, and if you want to install it as a **development-only dependency**
-- if you plan to install PyMarkdown via Pre-Commit, basic usage and configuration of Pre-Commit
+- if you plan to install PyMarkdown via Pre-Commit, the basic usage and configuration of Pre-Commit

 ## Installation